Aseronly1/staging/articles/virtual-machines/virtual-machines-linux-azure-overview.md

 3. A Linux VM.
 [Create it](virtual-machines-linux-quick-create-cli.md).
 4. More information about Linux and Azure, including how to qualify for the Service Level Agreement (SLA). **Read this document, even if you hate legal documents**.

-## Logistics: Regions, Distributions, Availability, VM Sizes and Quotas
+## Regions, Distributions, Availability, VM Sizes and Quotas
 ### Regions
 Microsoft Azure resources are distributed across multiple geographical regions around the world.
 A "region" represents multiple data centers in a single geographical area.
 As of January 1, 2016, this includes: 8 in America, 2 in Europe, 6 in Asia Pacific, 2 in mainland China and 3 in India.
 If you want a complete list of all Azure regions, we maintain a list of existing and newly announced regions **[here](https://azure.microsoft.com/regions/)**.